Lifelong Community Learning Frequently Asked Questions

 Course Withdrawal Policy

-- If you withdraw from a course two weeks prior to the course start date, you will receive a full refund, less a processing fee up to $15 based on the course cost.
+- If you withdraw from a course at least two weeks prior to the course start date, you will receive a full refund, less a $10 OR 10% processing fee, whichever is greater.

-- If you withdraw from a course between 7 to 14 days before the course start date, you will receive a refund for half of the registration fee, less a processing fee up to $15 based on the course cost.
+- If you withdraw from a course between 7 to 14 days before the course start date, you will receive a refund for half of the registration fee, less a $10 OR 10% processing fee, whichever is greater.

-- If you withdraw less than 7 days before the course start date, there are no refunds, no credits, unless there is a medical reason and it is documented by a physician.
-A documented medical statement from a physician will allow the registrant to receive a full refund for the class, less a processing fee up to $15 based on the course cost.
+- If you withdraw less than 7 days before the course start date, there are no refunds, no credits, and no transfers unless there is a medical reason and it is documented by a physician.
+A documented medical statement from a physician will allow the registrant to receive a prorated refund for the remaining classes, less a $10 OR 10% processing fee, whichever is greater.

 Are courses ever cancelled?